mozilla/webmaker-android/README.md

 [![Build Status](https://travis-ci.org/mozilla/webmaker-android.svg?branch=develop)](https://travis-ci.org/mozilla/webmaker-android)

 Mozilla Webmaker's mission is to help enable a new generation of digital creators and webmakers, giving people the tools and skills they need to move from using the Web to actively making the Web.
-To this end, the Webmaker App is an entry point to the Webmaker community that provides a radically simple interface for creating mobile application directly on device.
+To this end, the Webmaker App is an entry point to the Webmaker community that provides a radically simple interface for creating mobile applications directly on device.

 ![Webmaker for Android](https://cloud.githubusercontent.com/assets/747641/7551523/6e866ae2-f640-11e4-8606-2e7f890b438e.jpg)